zenml-io/zenml/docs/book/user-guide/advanced-guide/containerize-your-pipeline.md

 ### Utilize the full power of builds by connecting a code repository

-Building Docker images without [connecting a git repository](connect-your-git-repository.md) currently includes your step code, which means specifying a custom build when running a pipeline will **not run the code that you have on your client machine**, but will instead use the code that is **included in the Docker images of the build**.
-That means you can make local changes to your code, but if you reuse a build from before then it will *always* execute the code that is bundled in the docker image, rather than the code you have locally.
+Building Docker images without [connecting a git repository](connect-your-git-repository.md) includes your step code.
+This means specifying a custom build when running a pipeline will **not run the code on your client machine** but will use the code **included in the Docker images of the build**.
+This allows you to make local code changes, but reusing a build from before will *always* execute the code bundled in the Docker image, rather than the local code.

-To avoid this, one must disconnect your code from the build by [connecting a git repository](connect-your-git-repository.md).
-By registering a code repository, you can avoid building images each time you run a pipeline, but also quickly iterate on your code.
+To avoid this, disconnect your code from the build by [connecting a git repository](connect-your-git-repository.md).
+Registering a code repository lets you avoid building images each time you run a pipeline and quickly iterate on your code.

 ## Customize the Docker building